vdesabou/kafka-docker-playground-docs/docs/playground debug log-level set.md

 # playground debug log-level set

 Set log level for specific logger

+Takes effect immediately and applies to the logger and everything
+below it in the package hierarchy.

 ## Usage